-Report the tax for the whole period on Form 2290, line 2.
-Do not complete Form 2290, Part II, or Schedule 1, Part II.
 Figure the tax on Form 2290, page 2, based on the month the vehicle was first used in the period.
+Report the tax on Form 2290, line 2.
 Check the Amended Return box on page 1 and to the right of "Amended Return" write the month in which the mileage use limit was exceeded.
+Do not complete Form 2290, Part II, or Schedule 1, Part II.
 File the amended Form 2290 and Schedule 1 by the last day of the month following the month in which the mileage use limit was exceeded.